The Holocaust in Bulgaria: Attempted deportations from Bulgaria proper and rescue

-Forced Labour
+Forced labour

-Compulsory labour service (trudova povinnost) was initially instituted in Bulgaria in 1920 by the radical Agrarian government of Aleksandar Stamboliyski in place of compulsory military service, which had been prohibited under the Treaty of Neuilly-sur-Seine.
-All able-bodied Bulgarians, except those exempted for legitimate reasons and those who have served the state for more than three consecutive months, were required to serve either in the Regular service (eight months maximum for men between 20 and 40 years, four months for women between 16 and 30 years) or in the Temporary service up to 21 days a year.
-Labour service proved effective in carrying out post-war reconstruction through road and railway construction, manufacturing, agriculture and reforestation projects.
-From 1921 to 1936 a total of 313,669 "trudovaks" (labourers) were recorded as completing their compulsory service.

-In the 1930s, as Bulgaria followed Germany in repudiating the military limitations imposed by the WW1 Paris peace treaties labour service was militarised.
-On 1 Jan 1935 it was renamed the labour corps (trudovi voiski) and jurisdiction was transferred from the Ministry of Public Works to the Ministry of Defence, with the establishment of military ranks in 1936.
-In 1938 with the signing of the Salonika Agreement Bulgaria was able to fully reinstate compulsory military service, reducing conscription to the labour corps.

-However, in Jan 1941 the Law for Protection of the Nation came into effect, which required Jews to perform forced labour in lieu of military service and required that all Jews be treated as dangerous subversives.
-By order of the Bulgarian chief of the general staff, effective 27 January 1941, all Jews were removed from the regular armed forces.
-Military-aged Jewish conscripts were drafted in the labour corps and formed in Jewish labour units (trudovi druzhini).
-Jewish reservists who had already fulfilled their military or labour service were allocated as labour corps reservists.
+In January 1941 the Law for Protection of the Nation came into effect, which required Jews to perform compulsory labour service in lieu of military service and required that all Jews be treated as dangerous subversives.
+By order of the Bulgarian chief of the general staff, effective 27 January 1941, all Jewish servicemen, officers and reservists were removed from the regular armed forces and transferred to the Labour Corps, initially retaining their rank and privileges.
+New conscripts were directly drafted into the Labour Corps.

-After Bulgaria finally joined the Tripartite Pact on 1 March 1941 and became a base for German military operations against Yugoslavia and Greece repressive measures against the Jews increased.
-With a ministerial order on 29 Jan 1942 Jewish labour units were subordinated to the Temporary Labour Service of the Ministry of Public Works, depriving them of their military ranks and privileges.
+Repressive measures gradually increased as the war progressed.
+Jewish labour units were transferred from the Labour Corps to the Temporary Labour Service of the Ministry of Public Works, stripping them of their military ranks and privileges.

 Mandatory conscription applied from August 1941: initially men aged 20–44 were drafted, with the age limit rising to 45 in July 1942 and 50 a year later.
 The Jews in forced labour were faced with discriminatory policies which became stricter as time went on; with increasing length of service and decreasing the allowance of food, rest, and days off.